 There is no request for additional funding at this time.
-We will monitor spend, demand and volume growth over the first year of the policy along with what difference the policy makes to the lives of Care Leavers with a specific focus on attainment and take up of Education, Employment and Training and the numbers of Care Leavers experiencing crisis as a result of poverty.
+The Care Leavers Service will monitor spend, demand and volume growth over the first year of the policy along with what difference the policy makes to the lives of Care Leavers with a specific focus on attainment and take up of Education, Employment and Training and the numbers of Care Leavers experiencing crisis as a result of poverty.

-Children's Services will use this time to collaborate with the wider service and finance colleagues to propose how a 'Corporate Parenting Offer' might be created and drawn down.
+Children's Services will use this time to collaborate with the wider service and finance colleagues to propose how a 'Corporate Parenting Offer' might be created and drawn down should the proposal for a Corporate Parenting Offer or pot be agreed.

-Dependent on the financial outturn of year one of the policy, the Care Leavers Service will return with a business case for additional funding if required.
+Dependent on the outturn of year one of the policy, the Care Leavers Service will return with a business case for additional funding if required.